 Summit Learning from Gradient Learning (Grades 4–12)

-The Summit Learning program is a research-based approach to teaching and learning designed to drive student engagement, more meaningful learning, and strong student–teacher relationships that prepare students for life beyond the classroom.
+The Summit Learning program is a research-based approach to teaching and learning designed to drive learner engagement, more meaningful learning, and strong learner–teacher relationships that prepare learners for life beyond the classroom.
+Through small group support, group projects, mentoring, and an extensive curriculum that includes rigorous learning objectives covering all core subject areas, learners build and acquire a diverse range of knowledge, skills, and habits.